TheAbys/devops-bootcamp-12-terraform/README.md

 Provisioners should only be used as a last resort, the provisioners are not idempotent Best practise is to give that tasks to configuration management tools like Ansible, Chef, Puppet or Saltstack

+# 16 - Modules in Terraform - Part 1

+Specific tasks like creating a VPC in AWS can be put into a module and therefore reused.
+There are a lot of predefined modules from the providers so that not everyone has to create an own VPC module.
+Still it is possible to create your own module.